SocietyForArtisticResearch/rc-pandoc-help/01-02-B-profile.md

 ### Description

 You can add a biography or text, that other RC users will see when they visit your profile.
-Here you can also add a tagline, set your country of residence, and list your research interests.
+If you want, you can also add a tagline, set your country of residence, and list your research interests.
 You can also change the email address associated with your RC account that will be used to log in and notify you if you have turned on notifications.
-Your email address is not public.
+Your email address is never shared publicly.
 Click "edit profile" to edit all these properties.

 ### Uploading a CV